hnjw-png/oregano-oil/README.md

 * GitHub to store the projects code.
 * Gitpages to deploy the site.
 * Chrome Developer Tools for layout and responsive testing.
-* favICO.com for creating favicon.
 * W3 Validator to test html and css code.
+* In future a favicon can be added.

 ## Sources
 Django help sheet, code institute material, stack overflow and tutoring advice.
 I had help from a tutor to set up my env.py file.
 And I go advice on heroku, and he helped me fix a bug as I duplicated my app.